webnuts/post_json/README.md

 Its a perfect match for Restful JSON API's.
 Combining features from Ruby, ActiveRecord and PostgreSQL provide a great Document Database

+(This readme is incomplete.
+The gem offers alot more than explained here!)

 ## Getting started
 1. You can add it to the Rails `Gemfile` if you haven't yet: